Exact Optimality of Communication-Privacy-Utility Tradeoffs in Distributed Mean Estimation: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Peter Kairouz and Lucas Theis for the helpful discussions in the early stage of this work; and Hilal Asi, Vitaly Feldman, and Kunal Talwar for sharing their implementation for the \texttt{PrivUnitG} mechanism \citep{asi2022optimal}.
+The authors would like to thank Peter Kairouz for the helpful discussions in the early stage of this work; and Hilal Asi, Vitaly Feldman, and Kunal Talwar for sharing their implementation for the \texttt{PrivUnitG} mechanism \citep{asi2022optimal}.
+BI was supported by a Stanford Graduate Fellowship, a Google PhD Fellowship, and a Meta research grant.
+WNC was supported by NSF under Grant CCF-2213223.
+AN was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2021R1F1A1059567).